 However, adding spatial types and SQL support for spatial attributes to a database is not enough on its own to support GIS.
 ArcGIS employs a multitier application architecture by implementing advanced logic and behavior in the application tier on top of the geodatabase storage model.
 This application logic includes support for a series of generic geographic information system (GIS) data objects and behaviors such as feature classes, mosaic datasets, topologies, networks, and replication.

 The geodatabase is object relational

-The geodatabase is implemented using the same multitier application architecture found in other advanced DBMS applications; there is nothing exotic or unusual about in its implementation.
+The geodatabase is implemented using the same multitier application architecture found in other advanced database management system applications; there is nothing exotic or unusual about in its implementation.
 The multitier architecture of the geodatabase is sometimes referred to as an object-relational model.
 The geodatabase objects persist as rows in database tables that have identity, and the behavior is supplied through the geodatabase application logic.
 The separation of the application logic from the storage is what allows support for several different database management systems and data formats.

 Geodatabase storage in relational databases

 At the core of the geodatabase is a standard relational database schema (a series of standard database tables, column types, indexes, and other database objects).
 The schema is persisted in a collection of geodatabase system tables in the database that defines the integrity and behavior of the geographic information

 Well-defined column types are used to store traditional tabular attributes.
 When the geodatabase is stored within a database management system, spatial representations, most commonly represented by vectors or rasters, are generally stored using an extended spatial type.

 Within the geodatabase, there are two primary sets of tables; system tables and dataset tables.